dimxy/doc-dev/first-cc-heir.md

 Anyway, such a simple cryptocondition is only a basic feature.

 Cryptoconditions allows to do more.
 For example, another often used cryptocondition is a threshold of N which evaluates to true if a spending tx is signed with one of N possible keys.
 Also, application validation is possible for this too.
-In heir cc description further in this doc we will see what validation would allow.
+In 'Heir' cc contract description further in this doc we will see what validation would allow.

 Cryptocondition might be a tree of subconditions which allows to build complex cryptoconditions.
 I might say that cryptoconditions technology is very advanced development of basic bitcoin script security features like pubkey or pubkey hash scripts.